fpsvogel/fpsvogel.com/src/_posts/2023-07-17-plain-text-reading-list-statistics.md

 ### Building something new

 It also feels good to have built something that is genuinely **new**, that no one else has built in quite the same way.
 Yeah, it's extremely niche: my gem has only 3 stars on GitHub, compared to the 300+ stars of [my "Learn Ruby" list](https://github.com/fpsvogel/learn-ruby).
-But it's *original*, and in my head that adds some imaginary stars to the total.
+But it's *original*, and in my head that adds some imaginary stars to the total (as well as the fact that I use the gem a lot myself).

 It's true that some other projects overlap with my efforts: